A Spaniard in the Works: Background

 While some of John Lennon's first book, In His Own Write, had been written years earlier, he mostly wrote A Spaniard in the Works over the course of 1964.
-Beatles road manager Neil Aspinall recalled Lennon writing some of the book in Paris in January 1964 – predating the 23 March 1964 publication of In His Own Write – and band mate George Harrison recalled Lennon writing while the two holidayed with their partners, Pattie Boyd and Cynthia Lennon, in Tahiti in May 1964.
+Beatles road manager Neil Aspinall recalled Lennon writing some of the book in Paris in January 1964 – predating the 23 March 1964 publication of In His Own Write – and bandmate George Harrison recalled Lennon writing while the two holidayed with their women, Pattie Boyd and Cynthia Lennon, in Tahiti in May 1964.
 Harrison, Boyd and Cynthia contributed lines, with Lennon sometimes inquiring of them for words that would work better in a particular sentence.
 During the same holiday, Lennon occupied himself by reading the books left on their private boat, including a complete set of Arthur Conan Doyle's Sherlock Holmes stories.
 Recognising the formula the stories employed, he spent three weeks writing a parody.

 When most of the book was complete, the publisher, Jonathan Cape, requested more material from Lennon.
 To encourage him, they sent an Italian dictionary, which Lennon read through and found "a howl on its own".
 Despite further publisher requests that some material be removed or changed, Lennon argued for everything to be kept so as to maintain the work's spontaneity.

 Content

 Jonathan Cape published A Spaniard in the Works in the UK on 24 June 1965, retailing for 10s 6d.
 Publication in the US followed on 1 July.
-Less inhibited than In His Own Write in terms of both writing style and length, some of the book's pieces run for five or six pages, including the Sherlock Holmes parody "The Singularge Experience of Miss Anne Duffield", which runs nine pages.
+Less inhibited than In His Own Write in terms of both writing style and length, some of the book's pieces run for five or six pages, including the Sherlock Holmes parody "The Singularge Experience of Miss Anne Duffield", which runs to nine pages.
 The book has 56 pieces, including twelve prose pieces, six poems and 38 drawings.
 A piece titled "The General Erection" satirises the UK's 1964 general election.